 Some companies narrowly avoided a GDPR-scale fine, as their data incident occurred prior to GDPR's implementation date.
 Both Equifax and Facebook received the maximum fine possible - £500,000 - as per the previous Data Protection Act 1998.
 Although GDPR has been in play for nearly two years, these cases continue to trickle on.
 Most recently, Cathay Pacific was fined the maximum possible under the previous legislation for a data breach in 2018.

-While the ICO has only issued two notices of intent to fine, the Irish Data Protection Commission (DPC) has not issued a single fine since GDPR has come into force.
-This is despite the fact it has launched dozens of probes since May 2018, including several high-profile investigations against the biggets tech giants such as Facebook and Google.
-It's widely anticipated that the Irish DPC will begin to collect fines as a result of its investigations during 2020.
+While the ICO has only issued two notices of intent to fine, the Irish Data Protection Commission (DPC) has been reluctant to issue penalties since GDPR came into force.
+This is despite the fact it has launched dozens of probes since May 2018, including several high-profile investigations against the biggest tech giants such as Facebook and Google.
+It's widely anticipated that the Irish DPC will begin to collect fines during 2021.

 But what about Brexit?

-Yes, the UK is leaving the EU but because the UK government only triggered Article 50 in March 2017, which sets in motion the act of leaving the EU within a two-year timeframe (though it could take longer), this means GDPR was implemented before the legal consequences of the Brexit vote.
+Because the UK government only triggered Article 50 in March 2017, which had set in motion the act of leaving the EU within a two-year timeframe, GDPR was actually implemented before the legal consequences of the Brexit vote.
 The UK was still required to comply, and subsequently enshrined the principles of GDPR into UK law.

 Brexit and the Data Protection Act 2018

 A new Data Protection Act 2018 put forward by the UK government in August 2017 and which received Royal Assent on 23 May 2018, essentially replicates the tenants of GDPR but includes a number of additional provisions not covered by the EU law.